 The Company Secretary, Columbia Threadneedle Investment Business Limited, provides information on comparative levels of Directors' fees in advance of the Committee considering the level of Directors' fees.
-Following a review for the forthcoming year to 31 March 2024 the Committee concluded the amount paid to Directors would increase, by £2,250 per annum for the Chairman, by £2,000 per annum for the Audit Committee chairman and by £1,500 per annum for each of the other Directors.
-It is anticipated that these fees will then remain unchanged for the subsequent financial year to 31 March 2025.
+Following a review for the forthcoming year to 31 March 2026, the Committee concluded the amount paid to Directors would increase by £3,750 per annum for the Chairman, by £3,000 per annum for the Audit Committee Chairman and by £2,500 per annum for each of the other Directors.